Death at a distance and that dreaded phone call

 The biggest sacrifice

-Dealing with the death of a loved one while leaving abroad carries a whirlwind of emotions.
+Dealing with the death of a loved one while living abroad carries a whirlwind of emotions.
 I have spent the last two weeks scavenging the internet for information and calling relatives to piece together information about her final moments.
 It has been my way of dealing with the pain, shock and anger.

 Being an immigrant calls for lots of sacrifices, many of which mean being absent during crucial family events, such as births, your parents growing old, weddings, circumcisions, death and funerals.
 I know one too many people who have lost parents and siblings but have not had a chance to travel back to Kenya for the funeral.
 In some instances, they have had to be ‘present’ for the burial through Skype.
 I never thought this would happen to me, but it has.
 The first reaction that came to my mind when I received news of my cousin’s death was to drop everything and run home to my family.